omise/omise-android/README.md

 To be authorized to create tokens server-side you must have a currently valid PCI-DSS Attestation of Compliance (AoC) delivered by a certified QSA Auditor.

-This SDK provides means to tokenize card data on end-user mobile phone without the data having to go through your server.
+This SDK provides the means to tokenize card data on end-user mobile phone without the data having to go through your server.

 ## Installation